The answer may turn on when you were legally under arrest.

 For example, in People v Gutierrez, the court found that the defendant’s actual arrest occurred in defendant’s home rather than at the police station.
 The court reasoned that six to ten armed officers arrived at defendant’s home awakening him at 5 a.m.
 Officers searched defendant’s bedroom.
 Defendant was never told he was free to leave.
 Finally, defendant was handcuffed in the police car, but not for the safety of the officers or investigation.
 Therefore, a reasonable person would not have felt free to leave.
 Because defendant’s arrest had been illegal, his statements could not be used unless the prosecution could otherwise show that the statements did not stem from the illegal arrest.

 If you have questions about a criminal case, contact an experienced criminal law attorney immediately.
-An attorney can evaluate your case for its best defense.
+An attorney can evaluate your case for its best possible defense.
 If officers lacked probable cause to arrest you or did not read your Miranda warnings before your arrest, an attorney may be able to petition the court to throw out the evidence against you.
 Even if the officers acted legally and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.